 But we have already seen in our study that there is no biblical cause for divorce.
-Neither fornication, nor any other sin on the part of either the husband or the wife provides any reason whatsoever for divorce.
+Neither fornication, nor any other sin on the part of either husband or the wife provides anv reason whatsoever for divorce.

-Therefore, we can be sure that this one verse, Matthew 19:9, cannot allow divorce for fornication, or for any other reason.
-If we concluded otherwise, we would have before us a major contradiction.
+Therefore, we can be sure that this one verse, Matthew 19:9,

+his wife.
+He exhorts in Luke cannot allow divorce for fornicating husband.
+Yet 16:18: fornication, or for any other reason.
+If we concluded otherwise, we would have before us a major major contradiction.

 But the Bible is one harmonious whole.
-While it may have statements within its text that appear contradictory, we can know that these are not actual contradictions.
-They only appear to be contradications while our understanding of the questionable passages remains incomplete.
+While it may have statements within its text that appear contradictory, we can know that these are not actual contradictions. only appear contradictions to be while OUI understanding of the questionable passages remains incomplete.
 But when we have come to correct understanding, we will no longer find contradictions.
 This is so because the Bible is one harmonious whole.

-But let us assume for a moment that we must base our whole understanding of divorce and remarriage on this one verse, Matthew 19:9.
-What would we learn?
+But let us assume for moment that we must base our whole understanding divorce and remarriage on this one verse, Matthew 19.9 What would we learn?

-Matthew 19:9 apparently teaches that a man may divorce his wife for fornication.
+19:9 apparently Matthew teaches that a man may divorce his wife fornication.
 But notice: there is no suggestion that the wife may divorce the husband for fornication.
 There is not even the slightest implication or indication that the wife can divorce the husband.
-In fact, nowhere in the Bible is there any statement that teaches that the wife can divorce the husband for any reason.
+In fact, nowhere in the Bible is there any statement that teaches that wife can divorce the husband for any reason.